 Questions about Breast Reduction

 The results following breast reduction surgery should remain the same as long as a significant amount of weight gain does not occur.
-The natural aging process and gravity will, over time, change the laxity of a woman’s breast, but the size should remain steady if there is not a pregnancy or weight gain that follows.
+The natural aging process and gravity will, over time, change the laxity of a woman’s breast, but the size should remain steady if there is not a subsequent pregnancy or weight gain.

 One of the drawbacks to having excessively large breasts is an enlarged areola (the slightly darker area surrounding the nipple).
 Thankfully, breast reduction surgery corrects this.
 Since the incision occurs around the areola, it is a relatively simple technique to trim away the desired amount of areola and reshape it into a smaller size so it looks proportional with the new breast size and shape.